a-laughlin/a-laughlin.github.io/_posts/2025-06-18-how-quantify-engineering-efficiency-savings.md

 tags: [Developer Productivity, DevProd, Developer Experience, DX, DevEx, Engineering Productivity, Engineering Optimization, Engineering Outcomes, Engineering Efficiency]
 ---

-Estimating engineering efficiency savings can help prioritize efforts.
+Estimating engineering efficiency savings can help direct actions.

-This file contains one approach to estimate improvement value.
-While the example focuses on flaky test cost, the approach is general enough to evaluate the cost savings of many developer infrastructure aspects.
+This file contains one approach to estimate the cost of a current problem or an alternate solution.
+While the example focuses on reducing flaky test cost, the approach is general enough to evaluate the cost savings of many developer infrastructure aspects.

 Note that it only calculates a minimum gain from hours saved.
 It excludes second+ order costs like attrition and rehiring due to platform pain points.
 Actual costs will be higher.
 Regardless, these calculations are usually sufficient to prioritize dev infrastructure improvements.